matthewjmiller1/tech-notes/tech/mac/macos.md

     This generates `~/.terminfo/78/xterm-256color-italic`.
 Now you can set `TERM=xterm-256color-italic` and set it in the iterm2 profile:
     `Preferences > Profiles > Terminal > Report Terminal Type`.

+## Applications

+### Wireshark

+- Must open second instance to have multiple `.pcap` files opened at once.
+Use the terminal command `open -n /Applications/Wireshark.app` to open the second instance.